 The invoice market is a place where invoices trade as a financial instrument: factoring companies finance invoices, fintech companies, and banks.
 For now, we will call those: Originators.
 At Invoice Market, Originators can sell invoices to Institutional investors.
 The Institutional Investors profit from the invoices, and the Originators free capital by distributing their balance sheet risk.

 The platform then distributes the remainder of the invoice to the investors.

-This use-case aims to make invoice markets more efficient by creating a non-fungible token (NFT) that will represent the invoice, the underlying receivable cash flow, and have all the functions of an invoice programmed in it.
-This achieve this, it will be built on a DLT specific ledger with an agnostic smart contract
+This use case aims to make invoice markets more efficient by creating a non-fungible token (NFT) that will represent the invoice, the underlying receivable cash flow, and have all the functions of an invoice programmed in it built on a DLT specific ledger with an agnostic smart contract

-On the 12th of April, we hosted the first webinar in our ‘Introduction to our use-cases’ series together with ABN AMRO and Digital Asset.
-We explained all the ins and outs of what an invoice market is, what token we will develop, and how the DAML programming language can be used to create such a token.
+On the 12th of April, we hosted the first webinar in our ‘Introduction to our use cases’ series together with ABN AMRO and Digital Asset.
+We explained the ins and outs of what an invoice market is, what token we will develop, and how to use the DAML programming language to create such a token.

 You can now watch the webinar on-demand by clicking on the button below!

 Want to join this use case?
 Feel free to contact us at email@example.com. or fill in our contact form.